In Cannabis, You Have To Be Comfortable Being Uncomfortable (Podcast)

 - Advising companies on going public.
 A few years ago many US cannabis companies were listing on CSE because of regulatory restrictions and valuation metrics.
 That has since been diminished if not closed.
 For US companies, OTC is now more attractive, but where and when to go public is unique to each company.
 Private capital also makes sense for some and SPACs in cannabis have also introduced another option.

 - Beverages in cannabis will have disproportionate and rapid growth in the industry, as evidenced by Sweetwater deal.
-Constellation (NYSE:STZ) has been betting on that for awhile and we should see trend continue.
+Constellation (STZ) has been betting on that for awhile and we should see trend continue.